 Introduction

-Colisa lalia can live in small groups or couples, both in dedicated or community aquariums.
-Males have some territorial habits especially during the breeding period, so it’s better to house just one male in small tanks.
-Females can live together without any problems.
+Colisa lalia can be kept in small groups or pairs, whether in species-only or community tanks.
+Males can become territorial, especially during breeding times, so it's recommended to keep just one male in smaller aquariums.
+Females, however, get along without issues.

 Aquarium